xiaote0803/NGL-Spammer/README.md

 # NGL Spammer

-A Python tool to spam NGL messages with proxies
+A Python tool to spam NGL.link messages with proxies

 ## Support